rust-lang/blog.rust-lang.org/posts/inside-rust/2020-04-10-lang-team-design-meetings.md

 We've scheduled our **language team design meetings** for April.
 We have plans for three meetings:

-# April 13 -- Try blocks, try traits, functions that try, oh my!
+# try blocks, Try traits, functions that try, oh my!

+(Update: tentatively moved to May 4.)

 Clear the path to stabilizing `try` blocks and the `Try` trait, and identify some next steps for function-level try.